 1. The Management Committee does not normally have prior knowledge of items which will be raised as part of the Any Other Business (but the Management Committee will help facilitate such items where it does have prior knowledge and which are in the interests of Stirchley)

 2. The Forum is not aligned to any political party or one group and hence will hold a neutral stance to all political items which are raised at the meetings; the forum may take a stance (positive/negative) on planning applications discussed at the meeting or on changes to community/neighbourhoods services which affect the Neighbourhood Forum area

 3. The Forum’s Management Committee will not allow a person or organisation to use the Forum’s meeting as a means to any political end.

 4. All residents and businesses within the Forum’s area have the right to attend and speak at the meeting.
-Business owners, not resident within the forum area, have a right to attend and speak at SNF meetings, but they cannot make up quorum.
+(Business owners, not resident within the forum area, do not have a right to attend and speak at SNF meetings, but business owners, not resident within the Forum area, cannot make up quorum)

 5. The Forum or its Management Committee will not be held responsible for leaflets or other media which is handed out by third parties either at or following the Forum’s meeting.
 The views of any such leaflets or other communication are those of the distributor/publisher and not necessarily those of the Neighbourhood Forum.